Skip to main content Skip to footer

 What’s the difference between Agile and Scrum?

 Why Scrum?
-(An intro to Scrum theory)
+Intro to Scrum theory

 Teams choose to use the Scrum framework because its simplicity and flexibility allows them to move faster, while still staying organized.